OmartAhmad/mars-application/README.md

 # mars-application

-This is a multi-stage application form for a Mars visit, built using **Next.js**.
-The form includes three stages (personal information, travel preferences, and health and safety) and uses **JavaScript** and **CSS** for functionality and styling.
+I created a multi-stage application form for a Mars tour visit, which I built using Next.js.
+Using my skill set, I just learned about Next.js today to complete this project, enhancing my skills in JavaScript and CSS for building dynamic and responsive applications.
+The form itself includes three stages to complete, which are personal information, travel preferences, and health and safety.
+This project is able to showcase my ability to learn new tech and apply new technologies rapidly.

 ## Project Structure